negareri/fMRI-Connectome-MDD/README.md

   <img src="assets/pipeline-overview.svg" alt="Four-stage pipeline: prepare OpenNeuro derivatives, extract AAL3 signals, calculate connectomes, and compare ML pipelines" width="100%">
 </p>

-> **Research use only — not a clinical tool.** Results in this repository are exploratory and must not be used for diagnosis, treatment decisions, or claims of clinical utility.
-The dataset is small and imbalanced; see [Interpretation and limitations](#interpretation-and-limitations).

 ## Contents